HanaHelaly/weather-classification/README.md

 ## Deployment
-The model is deployed using a Flask web application, allowing users to interact with it by uploading images and receiving predictions on weather conditions in real-time.
+The model is deployed using a Flask web application, allowing users to interact with it by uploading images and receiving predictions on weather conditions in real time.
 The deployed application achieves 91% accuracy on the test set, demonstrating its effectiveness in recognizing weather patterns.

 Project Link: [Weather Classification Website](https://weather-classification-2.onrender.com/)